Your safety is a shared responsibility.

 - Ask you if you have any safety concerns and take steps to address them.

-You and your family will:
+You and your family are encouraged to:

 - Check the information on your identification band for accuracy.